Mini Review Round-Up: The Boy is Back, These Shallow Graves, & Afterward

 Mini Review Round-Up: The Boy is Back, These Shallow Graves, & AfterwardThe Boy Is Back (Boy, #4) by Meg Cabot

-Also by this author: , The Princess Diaries, Volume VIII: Princess on the Brink, Royal Wedding, Remembrance (The Mediator, #7), Proposal: A Mediator Novella, From the Notebooks of a Middle School Princess (From the Notebooks of a Middle School Princess, #1), Royal Wedding Disaster: From the Notebooks of a Middle School Princess, No Judgments (Little Bridge Island, #1)
+Also by this author: , The Princess Diaries, Volume VIII: Princess on the Brink, Royal Wedding, Remembrance (The Mediator, #7), Proposal: A Mediator Novella, From the Notebooks of a Middle School Princess (From the Notebooks of a Middle School Princess, #1), Royal Wedding Disaster: From the Notebooks of a Middle School Princess, No Judgments (Little Bridge Island, #1), Enchanted to Meet You

 Published by William Morrow Paperbacks on October 18th 2016